ronalfy/reorder-by-term/readme.txt

 <h3>Support</h3>

 Please feel free to leave a support request here or create an <a href="https://github.com/ronalfy/reorder-by-term/issues">issue on GitHub</a>.
-If you require immediate feedback, feel free to @reply us on Twitter with your support link:  <a href="https://twitter.com/ronalfy">@ronalfy</a>).
+If you require immediate feedback, feel free to @reply me on Twitter with your support link:  <a href="https://twitter.com/ronalfy">@ronalfy</a>.
 Support is always free unless you require some advanced customization out of the scope of the plugin's existing features.
-We'll do our best to get with you when we can.
 Please rate/review the plugin if we have helped you to show thanks for the support.

 == Installation ==